MaximZhelev/Python-scripts/key_logger/README.md

 # Keylogger using pynput

 We need to install the pynput module.
-To install the module type the following into the terminal: pip install pynput
+To install the module type the following into the terminal:

+pip3 install pynput

 Execution:

-python keylogger.py
+python3 keylogger.py